MiketheChap/worldwidestew/content/blog/2025-12-27-wait-before-you-make-any-resolutions.md

 Are we really helping ourselves by making our starting point our fixations, status, addictions, and/or our deficits?
 Aren't there better starting options that don't increase our suffering?

 Tomorrow we'll explore a different way of thinking about our resolutions.
 We'll suggest that there's a least one more better place to start than forging into two months of broken resolutions and the deepening self-judgement that comes with them.

+I originated this post.
+I used [Claude.ai](https://claude.ai) to help me make it more palatable for you, Dear Reader.